turtleeeeee/TTPullRefreshView/README.md

 </pre>
 </code>
 As you can see, it has four attributes.
 Each of them will control the indicator's location.
 By default, TTPullRefreshView is set to TTPullRefreshLayoutTop layout type.
 So when you go to set the layoutType property to 'TTPullRefreshLayoutLeft'.
 Its appearance will become:

 ![GIF](Images/change layout type.gif)

 ###Change the indicator:
 The indicator is actually a UIImageView, and it'll have a spinning animation while refreshing. =.=So it only supports those indicators which will work fine with spinning animation.
 If you want to change it, use the 'indicatorView' property.
 ###Finished
 Last but not least, you should call `-(void)finished;` when you finished your refreshing assignment.
-##Explanation and warning //找到新方法了。。这个可能可以不用了~
-In this project, I write a UIScrollView category to make pull refresh view conveniently added on top of the scroll view.
-Thus you won't need to change the structure of your table view.
-However, using this methodology, I can't get delegate of the scroll view in TTPullRefreshView.
-Because of this, I have to use KVO to monitor `contentOffset` of the scroll view to imitate a `-(void)scrollViewDidScroll`.
-There comes an obstacle while I am trying to imitate a `-(void)scrollViewDidEndDragging` method.
-Because the `dragging` property doesn't have a setter, you can't use KVO mechanism on it.